-This training will be free for staff and volunteers at Leeds City Council, council commissioned services and third sector organisations but there are a limited number of spaces available.
-Priority will be given to face to face practitioners working with people approaching end of life.
+This training will be free for staff and volunteers at Leeds City Council, Leeds City Council commissioned services and third sector organisations working with people in Leeds but there are a limited number of spaces available.
+Priority will be given to face to face practitioners working with people, in Leeds, approaching end of life.

 Share this post